gtsteffaniak/filebrowser/README.md

 </p>

 > [!WARNING]
-> Starting with v0.2.0, *ALL* configuration is done via `filebrowser.yaml`
-> Configuration file.
-> Starting with v0.2.4 *ALL* share links need to be re-created (due to
-> security fix).
+> Starting with `v0.3.0` API routes have been slightly altered for friendly usage outside of the UI.
+> If on windows, please use docker.
+The windows binary is unstable and may not work.

 FileBrowser Quantum is a fork of the filebrowser opensource project with the following changes:

   1. [x] Efficiently indexed files
      - Real-time search results as you type
      - Search Works with more type filters
      - Enhanced interactive results page.
+     - file/folder sizes are shown in the response
-  2. [x] Revamped and simplified GUI navbar and sidebar menu.
+  1. [x] Revamped and simplified GUI navbar and sidebar menu.
      - Additional compact view mode as well as refreshed view mode styles.
-  3. [x] Revamped and simplified configuration via `filebrowser.yml` config file.
+  1. [x] Revamped and simplified configuration via `filebrowser.yml` config file.
-  4. [x] Faster listing browsing
+  1. [x] Better listing browsing
      - Switching view modes is instant
+     - Folder sizes are shown as well
      - Changing Sort order is instant
      - The entire directory is loaded in 1/3 the time
+  1. Developer API support
+     - Can create long-live API Tokens.
+     - Helpful Swagger page available at `/swagger` endpoint.

 ## About